reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ### Executing an HTTP `PATCH` Request to Partially Update an Existing Record

-We use HTTP `PATCH` to update an existing user in a partial way.
+We use HTTP `PATCH` to update an existing user partially.
 We need to provide details needed to update the user.

 Logic to update an existence user partially: